reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/Users/Remove-UserFromGroup.md

 Remove-UserFromGroup -Group $Group.id -User $User.id
 ```

-From a user from a user group
+Delete a user from a user group

 ## PARAMETERS